-If you want (and can) take personalisation even one step further, you can start to recognise and reward customers by making exclusive offers and plans available to them.
-Especially for your most loyal customers.
+Suppose you want (and can) take personalization even one step further.
+In that case, you can start recognizing and rewarding customers by making exclusive offers and plans available to them, especially for your most loyal customers.

 Frequent flyer miles are a great example of this, but any other frequent shopper program will do.

-What kind of loyalty perks can you introduce in your organisation to make your customers feel more special?
+What kind of loyalty perks can you introduce in your organization to make your customers feel more special?

 #4 The devil is in the details

-Going back to Zappos, lots of times they would offer free overnight delivery.
+Going back to Zappos, they would often offer free overnight delivery.
 When you put the items in the box towards your customers, don’t just throw them in the box.
-Maybe include a little note, make sure that the presentation the customers sees when they open the box is one that is entirely in line with your brand reputation and brand promise.
+Maybe include a little note to ensure that the presentation the customers see when they open the box is entirely in line with your brand reputation and promise.

-Dutch online retailer Coolblue even goes as far as to make their boxes something special, putting instructions on them to make little houses for your animal at home, having a special dedicated website showing all sorts of creations people are making with their boxes.
+Dutch online retailer Coolblue even goes as far as to make their boxes something special, putting instructions on them to make little houses for your animal at home and having a specially dedicated website showing all sorts of creations people are making with their boxes.

-What are you doing to bring that smile on your customer’s faces when the delivery person dropped off your package?
+What are you doing to bring that smile to your customer’s faces when the delivery person drops off your package?

 #5 Re-engaging sleeping customers

 If you don’t try to re-engage them, they will never move up the cycle and turn into repeat customers.
 Maybe you can try to re-engage them with email marketing, offering them a coupon or something else that is special to them to come back and start buying again.
-Or maybe use old-school direct marketing, send a postcard to their home, showing all the things they are missing out on (assuming you stored their home address) and inviting them back.
+Or maybe use old-school direct marketing, send a postcard to their home, showing everything they are missing out on (assuming you stored their home address), and inviting them back.
 You can’t go creative enough with stuff like this.
-What about a card from vacation, telling you how much you miss them and you can’t wait to see them again when you come back home?
+What about a vacation card telling you how much you miss them and can’t wait to see them again when you come back home?

 These last two are great for increasing sales from new and prior customers.
-Remind them what they are missing out when they don’t end up buying from you.
+Remind them what they miss out on when they don’t buy from you.

-So there you have it the one metric to rule them all.
-Getting new customers (especially for a new brand) has become more and more difficult and expensive.
-Everywhere you look potential competitors are fighting for the same attention of your target audience.
+So there you have it, the one metric to rule them all.
+Getting new customers (especially for a new brand) has become increasingly complex and expensive.
+Potential competitors are fighting for the same attention as your target audience everywhere you look.

-Some tactics like SEO, Content Marketing, PPC are expensive and don’t always guarantee results from the get-go.
+Some tactics like SEO, Content Marketing and PPC are expensive and don’t always guarantee results from the get-go.

 But you still need customers to help grow your business.

-All of the tactics mentioned above will help you to maximise the Customer Lifetime Value and secure long-term business growth.
+All the tactics mentioned above will help you maximize the Customer’s Lifetime Value and secure long-term business growth.

-Instead of focusing on getting hundreds of thousands of new customers, you need to start focusing on creating customers with higher lifetime value.
+Instead of getting hundreds of thousands of new customers, you need to start creating customers with higher lifetime value.

-When you start to pay attention to the different elements that make up the CLV, begin implementing segments to get an even better picture, you should be able to adjust your marketing strategy so that it aligns with what will serve your customers best.
+When you start to pay attention to the different elements that make up the CLV and begin implementing segments to get an even better picture, you should be able to adjust your marketing strategy so that it aligns with what will serve your customers best.